Ottermad/ottermad.github.io/_posts/2021-12-24-Turing-Machine-Haskell.md

 import Distribution.Simple
 main = defaultMain
 ```
-Also inside the `src` directory then create a file called `Turing.hs` which is where most of our code will live and add this at the top of the file:
+Also inside the `src` directory create a file called `Turing.hs`.
+This is where most of our code will live and add this at the top of the file:
 ```haskell
 module Turing where
 ```

-Outside of `src` but still inside `TuringMachineHaskell` create the file `TuringMachineHaskell.cabal` add the following code to set up the tests:
+Outside of `src` but still inside `TuringMachineHaskell` create the file `TuringMachineHaskell.cabal`.
+Add the following code to set up the tests:
 ```
 cabal-version:       2.4